Sanglorian/orcus/Orcus Player Options - current.md

 ### Two-Weapon Defense
 **Prerequisite:** Dex 13, Two-Weapon Fighting

-**Benefit:** When wielding a double weapon or two melee weapons, you gain a +1 shield bonus to your AC and Reflex saves.
+**Benefit:** When wielding a double weapon or two melee weapons, you gain a +1 shield bonus to your AC and Reflex defenses.

+### Twilight Sight

+**Benefit:** You gain low-light vision.

+### Way of the Turn

+You specialize in a martial art specializing in redirecting an opponent's momentum or throwing them to the ground.

+**Benefit:** When you hit with a melee attack that inflicts at least 1dW damage, you can choose to inflict half damage and knock your opponent prone.

+*Critical:* If you score a critical and choose to use this feat, the target is stunned until the start of your next turn.

 ### Weapon Focus

 **Prerequisite:** Level 2

 **Benefit:** Choose one weapon group, like “axes” or “spears and lances”.
-You gain a +1 feat bonus on all attack rolls you make using the selected weapons.
+You gain a +1 feat bonus on all attack rolls you make using the selected weapons, provided you are proficient with them.
 At level 11, this bonus increases to +2.
 At level 21, this bonus increases to +3.

 **Special:** You can gain this feat multiple times.
 Its effects do not stack.
 Each time you take the feat, it applies to a new group of weapons.